v-pasha/LoanForesight/README.md

 3. Run the main script to train the SVM model and make predictions.

-4. The predicted loan status will be displayed in the console, and the results will be saved in a file named `loan_predictions.csv`.
+4. The predicted loan status will be displayed in the console.

 ## Dataset